jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 		}
 	}

-	count = (uniquePicks && count >= items.length) ? items.length : count;
+	// If uniquePicks parameter, ceiling the count by the item count count = (uniquePicks && count >= items.length) ? items.length : count;

-	let result = [];
+	// Pick "count" items.
+If uniquePicks parameter, make sure each pick is unique. let result = [];
 	for (let i = 0; i < count; i++)
 	{